seiftd/RISE-EMPIRE/README.md

 2. **Deploy to Netlify**:
    - Drag and drop the `dist` folder to [netlify.com/drop](https://netlify.com/drop)
    - Or use Netlify CLI: `netlify deploy --prod --dir=dist`

+## ⚠️ Important Notes for Netlify Deployment

+- **Video Generation**: Full video generation with FFmpeg requires server-side processing and won't work on Netlify
+- **Content Processing**: JSON processing and content generation will work perfectly
+- **API Integration**: All API integrations (Google AI, ElevenLabs, etc.) will work
+- **For Full Video Generation**: Use the local server version (`node server.js`)

 ## API Keys Required